chaos-lang/chaos-lang.org/website/docs/07_assignment_behavior.md

 {'b': 2, 'c': 3, 'a': 5}
 ```

-Function call parameters are also immutable:
+Here is an example to demonstrate how function call parameters are **immutable**:

 ```chaos
 kaos> num def alter_variable(num x)